 This was not the first attempt at closing the spectator loophole; two years ago, a similar bill attempted to make spectating a felony, but the Senate Agriculture Committee felt that penalty was too stiff and tabled the bill.
 In this iteration, spectating was a misdemeanor, but the bill was still tabled.
 Why?

 Yes, he really did ask that.
-In the end, it was Rep. Krayton Kerns (R-Laurel), who moved to table the bill in executive action. ”This is the first step down a very slippery slope,” he instructed; “if you just try to argue uh, uh, the grey area of animals used for fighting or animals suffering, uh, let’s say in a rodeo event, uh, we’re there.
+In the end, it was Rep. Krayton Kerns (R-Laurel; no longer in the legislature), who moved to table the bill in executive action.
+“This is the first step down a very slippery slope,” he instructed; “if you just try to argue uh, uh, the grey area of animals used for fighting or animals suffering, uh, let’s say in a rodeo event, uh, we’re there.
 Uh, we’re there.
 So I think this is a dangerous direction we don’t want to go and I make a substitute motion to table the bill.”